-Through cultural and educational activities, Mi Chap Tukw – The BCIT Aboriginal Gathering Place creates a sense of inclusion and belonging for Aboriginal students.
-Students and staff across BCIT are invited to participate in ceremonies celebrating the diversity and richness of the Aboriginal culture.
+Through cultural and educational activities, Mi Chap Tukw creates a sense of inclusion and belonging for Indigenous students.
+Students and staff across BCIT are invited to participate in ceremonies celebrating the diversity and richness of the Indigenous culture.

-Mi Chap Tukw – The BCIT Aboriginal Gathering Place (phase 1) was made possible through the Aboriginal Gathering Place grant from the Ministry of Advanced Education and Labour Market Development of B.C in 2008.
+IGP was made possible through the Gathering Place Grant from the Ministry of Advanced Education and Labour Market Development of B.C in 2008.
 The Grand Opening took place on November 9, 2011.